-Curated Guide to Power Up Your Content Curation Strategy
+Curated Guide to Power up Your Content Curation Strategy

-The Internet is full of content: evergreen, repurposed, co-created, and curated.
+The internet is full of content: evergreen, repurposed, co-created, and curated.

 People don’t want facts; they care most of what importance your content brings to them.
 Ease?
 Overlooked stories?
 Patterns?
 So what?
 Audiences are getting smarter.
 Anytime, they can throw you a tomato with a note on it that says, “Here lays your thoughtless content.”
 Sounds harsh?
 That’s the reality of being online all the time.

-Takeaway: Curation is not a straight report of facts; it is an online museum that has the best and the most relevant content that serves as a discourse of best knowledge distribution.
+Takeaway: Curation is not a straight report of facts.
+It is an online museum that has the best and the most relevant content that serves as a discourse of best knowledge distribution.

 2. Models Of Content Curation